 This test will be taken on Canvas during finals week.
 Remember the rules for taking Proctored tests on Canvas.
 These are described on the "Progress Tests" web page.
 You will have 3 hours to complete this test.

 What to expect

 Version 2: This exam is 50 multiple-choice questions long and covers the entire semester's worth of material.
-The test is open notes/book with no time limit.
+The test is open notes/book (you can use any PRINTED material you want) with a 3-hour time limit.
 These questions will be new (never before seen) questions.
 They will not be definitional or factual type questions that you can simply look up in your book.
 They will be conceptual questions that test your understanding of stats.
 For example, I might describe a hypothetical study and ask you to identify the independent and dependent variables and the name of the test that should be used to analyze the data.
 To prepare for this final, at a minimum you should review your quizzes and the end-of-chapter questions.
 Ask yourself whether you understand why each answer is correct, not on whether you can recall the answer.

 Some Calming Thoughts?

 Even though there are approximately 500 end-of-chapter questions, these are not 500 completely separate, non-overlapping questions.
 For example, there are only so many ways someone can ask a question about sampling error.
 I have tried to come up with as many of these ways as possible and include them in the book.
 That way, if you know the chapter questions, you will know how to answer all the questions on the final.
 Just make sure you know BOTH the book questions and all the questions on your quizzes.